Read letters from Stephen and Brenda Stelle

 Serving at the invitation of the Ethiopian Evangelical Church Mekane Yesus at Bethel Evangelical Secondary School and Gidada Bible School

-Brenda and Stephen will next be in the US and available to visit congregations and ministries in 2016.
+Brenda and Stephen will next be in the US and available to visit congregations June - September 2015.
 Email them to extend an invitation to speak at your congregation or organization.

 About Stephen and Brenda Stelle's ministries